pnp/cli-microsoft365/docs/docs/cmd/planner/bucket/bucket-set.md

 : ID of the plan to update the bucket of.
 Specify either `planId` or `planName` when using `name`.

 `--planName [planName]`
 : Name of the plan to update the bucket of.
 Specify either `planId` or `planName` when using `name`.
+Always use in combination with either `ownerGroupId` or `ownerGroupName`.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
 Specify `ownerGroupId` or `ownerGroupName` when using `planName`.